CodingBeezur/E-commerce-Website/README.md

 ![Nav + Footer ](images/readme.file/Nav%20+%20Footer%20.jpg)

-Now that I finished that, I decided to focus on placing the required items on each page before I were to go into depth about customizing them
+Now that I finished that, I decided to focus on placing the required items on each page before I were to go into depth about customizing them.